kidonng/plug.fish/README.md

 Fish plug uses the familiar `<author>/<name>` format for referencing plugins.

-- When installing a plugin from local, it will be installed as `local/<directory>`.
+- When installing a plugin from local, it will be installed as `local/<directory>` as a symbolic link.

   In the example above, `~/my-plugin` will be installed as `local/my-plugin`.